geotools/geotools/docs/user/library/referencing/transform.rst

 **Authorities for Parameter and Classification Names**

 However, each name is always associated to an authority (or a "scope" in the context of scoped names).
-That said, the full name of "semi_major" is actually "OGC:semi_major", where "semi_major" is the ``LocalName`` (from the ``org.opengis.util`` package) and "OGC" is the scope.
+That said, the full name of "semi_major" is actually "OGC:semi_major", where "semi_major" is the ``LocalName`` (from the ``org.geotools.api.util`` package) and "OGC" is the scope.
 The mechanism is similar to fully qualified names in Java packages.

 It should always be possible to know if a particular name is an OGC name or a GeoTIFF one: just look at the scope.
 For our own transformation, we use "GeoTools:" scope.
 If we find an official name from OGC later, we will add that "OGC:" scoped name.